MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-managed-private-endpoint-create.md

 ## Automatic approval

-It's possible to do [automatic approval](azure/private-link/private-endpoint-overview#access-to-a-private-link-resource-using-approval-workflow) if the identity making the request has the **Microsoft.<Provider>/<resource_type>/privateEndpointConnectionsApproval/action** permission on the target resource of the Managed Private Endpoint.
+You can [automatically approve](/azure/private-link/private-endpoint-overview#access-to-a-private-link-resource-using-approval-workflow) a managed private endpoint if the requesting identity has the **Microsoft.\<Provider>/<resource_type>/privateEndpointConnectionsApproval/action** permission on the target resource of the managed private endpoint.

 ## Related content